Skip to content

 Below are the implementations in alternative frameworks.
 Note that the below are the best of our understanding of the frameworks, please let us know if there are better implementations.

-Along with the observations, we have implemented MNIST example in pytorch in multiple frameworks for comparing actual implementations against popular examples.
+• We have implemented MNIST example in pytorch in multiple frameworks for easier practical comparison.

 metaflow